V-Sekai/manuals/docs/decisions/20210523-retarget-motion-for-vrm-type-models.md

 ### Common Problems

-Q: retargeted animation seems to have legs crossed / backwards
+Q: Retargeted animation seems to have legs crossed / backwards

 A: This can happen if you import a VRM avatar as a .gltf (re-import using the VRM importer add-on)

-Q: legs/arms bend unnaturally
+Q: Legs/arms bend unnaturally

-A: check the armature bone name mappings
+A: Check the armature bone name mappings
   - at most, each target bone name should appear once
   - leave BVH joints not present in your avatar blank